JoeyHendricks/STATS-PAL/texts/performance_advisory_council_article.md

 During this pandemic, you for sure have seen signs everywhere reminding you to keep your [distance](https://en.wikipedia.org/wiki/Statistical_distance)  from your fellow man.
 But what does [distance](https://en.wikipedia.org/wiki/Statistical_distance)  mean when we are analyzing our performance test results?
-In a sense, it implies that we would like to know how much difference there is between a baseline, and a completed benchmark test.
+In a sense, it implies that we would like to know how much difference there is between a baseline and a completed benchmark test.

 In the field of statistics, there are a lot of distance metrics that can quantify to us how much distance there is